xsburg/react-bem-factory/README.md

 Using this factory you are not restricted to creating only one builder per component, but it is recommended to follow the rule `1 block = 1 component` to enforce the component abstraction.

 Of cource there is the problem of shared CSS namespace, which however can be easily fixed by adding namespace prefixes.
 For example, common ui components like `Button`, `Icon` or `LoadingBar` are likely to be located within the same `ui` directory and could share the block prefix `ui-`.
 On a bigger scale, while developing a user management module of your application you can isolate all related component into `user-mgt-` prefix and so on.
-Keep in mind that prefixes are not necessarily to be short: you only have to type them twice (once in `bemFactory.block` and once in your SCSS/Less/Stylus file) and don't worry about the bundle size: gzip will take care of it.
+Keep in mind that prefixes are not necessary to be short: you only have to type them twice (once in `bemFactory.block` and once in your SCSS/Less/Stylus file) and don't worry about the bundle size: gzip will take care of it.

 Moving on to the CSS, add a new SCSS (or Less etc.) file next to the component and describe the styling using the benefits of your favorite preprocessor: